gabrielelana/violent-death/README.md

 To create a segmentation fault we rely on a C extension.
 To eventually create a segmentation fault in the future (while the code is doing something else) we create a background thread that will wait some amount of time and then cause a segmentation fault.

 ## Gotchas
 You need to be able to compile a PHP extension and you need the `pthread` library installed.
-The segmentation fault it's not guaranteed on all platforms (aka for every combination of C compiler, OS kernel and CPU architecture), AFAIK the notion of segmentation fault it's not part of any ANSI C standard so there's no standard way to create a genuine segmentation fault.
+The segmentation fault it's not guaranteed on all platforms (aka for every combination of C compiler, OS kernel and CPU architecture), so it may not work, AFAIK the notion of segmentation fault it's not part of any ANSI C standard so there's no standard way to create a genuine segmentation fault.

 ## Overview

 ### `drink_poison($msToTakeEffect, $msToAgonizeAtMost, $probabilityToDie)`
 It will create a segmentation fault at least after `$msToTakeEffect` milliseconds and at most after `$msToTakeEffect + $msToAgonizeAtMost` milliseconds.
-This will happen asynchronously in background thread so that after this call the code can continue it's normal flow
+This will happen asynchronously in a background thread so that after this call the code can continue its normal flow
 * `int $msToTakeEffect`: How many milliseconds to wait before the poison takes effect
 * `int $msToAgonizeAtMost`: At most how many milliseconds to wait before the poison will end your code.
 Default `0`
 * `int $probabilityToDie`: The percentage of probability to die.
-An integer `1` and `100`.
+An integer between `1` and `100`.
 Default `100`

 ### `play_russian_roulette($probabilityToDie)`
 It will probably create a segmentation fault.
 The percentage of probability can be passed as parameter
 * `int $probabilityToDie`: The percentage of probability to die.
-An integer `1` and `100`.
+An integer between `1` and `100`.
 Default `16`

 ### In Blast Extension: `die_violently_after($msToWait)`
 ### In Blast Extension: `die_violently($msToWait)`